Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 <br/>
 <kbd>cd nucleus-install-files</kbd>

-3. Download the shell script and installation file:
+3. Download the installer shell script and installation file:
 <kbd>wget https://github.com/Inventua/nucleus-core/tree/main/Nucleus.Web/Utils/Ubuntu/nucleus-install.sh > nucleus-install.sh</kbd>
 <br/>
 <kbd>wget https://github.com/Inventua/nucleus-core/releases/download/v1.1.0/Nucleus.1.1.0.0.Install.zip > Nucleus.1.1.0.0.Install.zip</kbd>
 <br />
-If you are installing a later version of Nucleus, download the zip file for that version instead - the script automatically uses the most recent version.
+If you are installing a later version of Nucleus, download the zip file for that version instead - the installer shell script automatically uses the zip file with the most recent version which is in the same folder as the shell script.

-4. Run the shell script:
+4. Run the installer shell script:
 **_TIP:_**   If you are installing to a Linux distribution other than Ubuntu Linux, some parts of the shell script may not work, because different Linux distributions use different commands to install packages.
 You can work around this issue by installing the ASP.NET runtime and unzip packages before running the script: